ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 during the build process.
 Always ensure that your examples run properly locally because they will be verified through the CI performed via GitHub Actions.

-Adding a new standalone example consists of placing it in an applicable subfolder in the ``examples`` directory.
-If none of the existing directories match the category of your example, create a new subfolder with a ``README.txt`` file describing the new category.
+Adding a new standalone example consists of placing it in an applicable subdirectory in the ``examples`` directory.
+If none of the existing directories match the category of your example, create a new subdirectory with a ``README.txt`` file describing the new category.
 Because these examples are built using the `Sphinx-Gallery <https://sphinx-gallery.github.io/stable/index.html>`_ extension, you must follow its `coding guidelines <https://sphinx-gallery.github.io/stable/index.html>`_.